 Very easy to organize

-Groups may be the same throughout the term as learners tend to sit in the same places
+Groups may be the same throughout the term as learners tend to sit in

 Same level ability groups